If you are like most city-dwelling investors, you probably don't think much about farms, much less the investing potential of agriculture.

 What follows is an increase in the land's price.

 Farmland also sees less volatility than most markets.
 Globally, people rely on agriculture for everything, from global food to alternative fuels.
-These are constant needs and constant growths within the industry.
+These necessities aren't going away and will almost certainly see further growth.

 How Can I Invest in Farmland?